Vidyo/MongooseIM/doc/developers-guide/logging.md

 # Logging levels

-A system operator can choose log level by setting loglevel in `mongooseim.cfg`.
+A system operator can choose log level by setting loglevel in `ejabberd.cfg`.

 - level 5 - debug
 - level 4 - info